-The Freedom of the Isles holiday sets you up with all that’s necessary for a one-way adventure by bicycle – there’s even an electric bike option (supplement £18 per day).
-During a leisurely 8 nights holiday, you’ll get to see nature and places that are virtually invisible to a car-driver or passenger.
+The Freedom of the Isles holiday sets you up with all that’s necessary for a one-way adventure by bicycle – there’s even an electric bike option (supplement £10 per day).
+During a leisurely 8 nights holiday, you’ll get to see nature and places that are virtually invisible to a car-driver or passenger. *From £544 after £25 discount for Stornoway start.

 A holiday with bike hire included for a fantastic, pedal powered end to end island hopping experience